DAN-DanielPiotrowski/ThreeJS-CharacterCreator/README.md

 # JS-CharacterCreator - created with Three JS and DAT.GUI

 ## Gothic 2 Character Creator - created to allow personalization of the character on the roleplay server for the game Gothic.
 Commercial project, public repository is LITE version.
-All models and textured are allowed here according to the g2mdk license.
+All models and textures are allowed here according to the g2mdk license.

 A commercial project created for a roleplay server to allow players to create characters for the game.
 The design includes a total of more than 2000 textures and more than 30 different head models.
 All assets were prepared manually using g2mdk, blender and photshop tools.